 The default is option 1.
-To qualify for option 2, you must "opt out" of the capstone project by submitting a proposal that describes an independent project that you will undertake.
-The proposal should be prepared in consultation with the proposed research advisor and must be approved by the faculty.
-The proposal is due by the last day of classes during the spring semester of the student's junior year.
+To qualify for option 2, you must discuss with a faculty member a possible independent project.
+A proposal should be prepared in consultation with the proposed research advisor and must be approved by the faculty.
+The proposal is due near the end of spring semester of the student's junior year (exact date will be communicated via email).
 Only after this proposal is approved by the entire faculty will you be able to undertake an independent research project.
-Note: a senior not participating in the group capstone-project is still expected to meet with all other seniors for Physics 491 and Physics 492.
+Note: a senior not participating in the group eapstone-project is still expected to meet with all other seniors for Physics 491 and Physics 492.